Diarmaid mac Madudan

-Diarmaid mac Madudan was Chief of Síol Anmchadha from 1032–1069.
+Diarmaid mac Madudan was Chief of Síol Anmchadha from 1032 to 1069.

 Biography

 Described as a rod who ruled each road, Diarmaid was the son of Madudan mac Gadhra Mór.
 He led the Madden clan in a plundering raid on Clonmacnoise in 1050.
 However, he became blind in old age and was killed by his nephew, Madudan, and succeeded by his son, Madudan Reamhar Ua Madadhan.